ShortlistShortlistedRemoved from shortlist 37

 The Pulsar PGDA70BiSCO versus other generators

-The following charts are provided to give you an idea of how some of the key specs of the Pulsar PGDA70BiSCO compare to generators of similar power (between 5500 and 6500 W).
+The following charts are provided to give you an idea of how some of the key specs of the Pulsar PGDA70BiSCO compare to dual fuel generators of similar power (between 5500 and 6500 W).

-- Weight-wise, the Pulsar PGDA70BiSCO has only 118 lbs, which renders it one of the lightest generators which produce 5500 to 6500 rated watts.
+- As far as its dry weight is concerned, the Pulsar PGDA70BiSCO weighs just 118 pounds and thus, it is one of the lightest 5500 to 6500 rated wattage dual fuel generators.

 Price comparison

-As you can see from this interactive chart, when compared to other 5500-6500W generators, the Pulsar PGDA70BiSCO is on the average side of the price range.
+As you can see from these interactive charts, when compared to other 5500-6500W generators, the Pulsar PGDA70BiSCO is on the average side of the price range.

 Therefore, this generator nicely fits in the expected budget for this kind of product.